Get Free Help with a Honey Bee Swarm

 What to do while you wait: Stay calm.
 The honey bees will remain together in a clump, except for a few scouts.
 There is little danger of being stung, but keep others from approaching.
 If the bee swarm is in a public place, if you can, cordon off the area and post a sign saying that a beekeeper is on the way.

 The honey bee swarm removal service is free, but we encourage donations to help our work.
-Click here if you’d like to make a donation to the swarm removal service.
+Click here if you’d like to make a donation to the swarm removal service — a great way to help save the bees!

 Please note that swarm services are for honey bee removal only.
 The ACBA cannot provide help with wasps or yellowjackets.
 See our page for help Identifying Honeybees and Wasps.